1B Adams heads list of 26 new free agents

 NEW YORK -- Atlanta first baseman Matt Adams, former Chicago Cubs closer Hector Rondon and Detroit Tigers reliever Bruce Rondon were among 26 players who became free agents Friday night when their teams failed to offer them 2018 contracts.

-Most of the players set free would have been eligible for salary arbitration had they been offered deals by the 8 p.m.
-ET deadline.
+Nineteen of the players set free would have been eligible for salary arbitration had they been offered deals by the 8 p.m.
+EST deadline.

 Others cut loose included Houston pitcher Mike Fiers, Toronto second baseman Ryan Goins and Chicago White Sox pitchers Al Alburquerque, Jake Petricka and Zach Putnam.